 Third is a set of issues in one committee.
 The SCM committee does not hold thematic sessions, but maybe such sessions could be a means to supplement the woeful notification record in this area.
-Informal discussion of the conceptual challenges with subsidies transparency might help (Hoekman and Nelson, 2020).
-Here are four possibilities.
+Informal discussion of the conceptual challenges with subsidies transparency might help (Hoekman & Nelson, 2020).
+In the short term, if agreement on binding rules is not possible, work can proceed on developing more informal discipline on subsidies based on information and dialogue (Shaffer, Wolfe, & Le, 2015).
+Here are five possibilities.

-- 1. The Director-General's annual monitoring report no longer provides data on general economic support (WTO, 2019a, section 3.7).
+- 1. The Director-General's annual monitoring report no longer provides data on general economic support (WTO, 2019c, p. section 3.7).
 The reports originally captured responses to the financial crisis when just knowing the facts helped countries avoid an over-reaction.
-The report should now be capturing responses to the uncertainty associated with the rhetoric of trade war.
+The report should now be capturing responses to the uncertainty associated with the trade policy response to the COVID-19 pandemic (Wolfe, 2020c).
 It is not.
 The stated reason for dropping the section is the dismal response to the Director-General's questionnaire asking for data on general economic support measures, but the problem is not mechanical.
 Do Members agree on why general economic support should be tracked?
 If the problem is a lack of consensus on the definitions and impact of such support, then perhaps a thematic session in the SCM committee could help. - 2.
-The OECD has recently done important work estimating the incidence of subsidies in the semiconductor and aluminum industries (OECD, 2019c; OECD, 2019a).
+The OECD has recently done important work estimating the incidence of subsidies in the semiconductor and aluminum industries (OECD, 2019b, 2019c).
 An informal briefing on that work might help the SCM committee to think about current notification requirements, which do not pick up all the various forms of support governments give firms in these global value chains.
-Such a session might also consider whether an index like the OECD Producer Support Estimate (PSE) might be useful for industrial subsidies (Wolfe, 2020b). - 3.
-In a similar vein, informal discussion of the nature of state-owned enterprises (SOEs) in all Members might contribute to learning about how WTO might address the thorny issues in this area (Wolfe, 2017). - 4.
+Such a session might also consider whether an index like the OECD Producer Support Estimate (PSE) might be useful for industrial subsidies (Wolfe, 2020c).

+- 3. In a similar vein, informal discussion of the nature of state-owned enterprises (SOEs) in all Members might contribute to learning about how WTO might address the thorny issues in this area (Wolfe, 2017). - 4.
 Whatever committee is assigned responsibility for implementing a new agreement on fisheries subsidies could hold a regular thematic session to promote understanding of fisheries regimes and specific topics more informally.
 Observer organizations could be asked to help provide data and experts would be encouraged to attend from capitals.
 Such a special session ought to be an occasion to ask questions about whether the information available to Members on fisheries subsidies is good enough for them to do their work.
-If it is not, what can be done?
+If it is not, what can be done? - 5.
+Finally, a thematic session might be the best place to discuss how to improve the SCM notification template.
+A subsidies notification is hard for many Members to complete, produces documents that even delegates to the SCM committee struggle to understand, and that do not capture many of the important subsidies identified in the OECD aluminium and semiconductor studies.